LUC-Intro-to-Web-Development/web-application-repository-Aleeya-Syed/README.md

 * *Microsoft Teams* - we will use this tool for collaboration and discussion
 * *GitHub* - We will use the Projects functionality for project management and the Repository function for version control
 * *Visual Studio Code* - We will use as our development environment
+* *NPM - We wil use this registry to add and use external modules for our application